-A battery is recommended as the main power source for RoboClaw.
-Some linear power supplies can also be used without additional hardware if they have built in voltage clamps.
+A battery is recommended as the main power source for the motor controller.
+Some power supplies can also be used without additional hardware if they have built in voltage clamps or if used with very low current motors.
 Most Linear and Switching power supplies are not capable of handling the regeneration energy generated by DC motors.
-The regeneration creates voltage spikes which most power sipplies are not designed to handle.
-Switching power supplies will momentarily reduce voltage and or shut down, causing brown outs which will leave RoboClaw in an unsafe state.
-The Roboclaws minimum and maximum voltage levels can be set to prevent some of these voltage spikes, however this will cause the motors to brake when slowing down too quickly in an attempt to reduce the over voltage spikes.
+Switching power supplies will momentarily reduce voltage and/or shut down, causing brown outs which will leave the controller in an unsafe state.
+The MCPs minimum and maximum voltage levels can be set to prevent some of these voltage spikes, however this will cause the motors to brake when slowing down in an attempt to reduce the over voltage spikes.
 This will also limit power output when accelerating motors or when the load changes to prevent undervoltage conditions.
+Voltage clamp solutions may be required for higher power motors when using power supplies.